interTwin-eu/teapot/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the interTwin project team at info@interTwin.eu.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the interTwin project team at <info@interTwin.eu>.
 The team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of